 Train your employees on how to properly distribute a load.
 The weight needs to be spread out evenly on the vehicle so that it doesn’t lean to one side and no mechanical components get damaged.

-A weighbridge will be one of your most important tools for preventing truck overloading.
-There are several types to choose from, but they all help you get an accurate sense of whether or not you’ve exceeded legal limits.
+several types to choose from, but they all help you get an accurate sense of whether or not you’ve exceeded legal limits.

 Weigh the truck and its load as a whole, but don’t forget to weigh each axle as well.
 Axle overloading is a common issue that damages tires and suspension.